moostech/import-image-to-ec2-aws/README.md

 10. Check the status of loading the AMI image to your EC2.

 Prepare your enviroment:

 Before you run the script, you should have Python, pexpect, and AWS CLI installed.
+If pexpect and AWS cli are not installed, just type:
+- pip install pexpect
+- pip install --upgrade --user awscli

 ### Quick Start

-To use the script, just type the script name and pass the aws parameters.
+To use the script, type the script name and pass the aws parameters.

 Mandatory parameters are:
-* access_key    Enter your AWS Access Key (i.e., BKIAIB6QLXA536P2U4BQ)
+* access_key <pre>              Enter your AWS Access Key (i.e., BKIAIB6QLXA536P2U4BQ)</pre>
-* secret_key    Enter your AWS Secret Key (i.e., oJdKhwd204uJgP0+2v96TDV6rs)
+* secret_key <pre>              Enter your AWS Secret Key (i.e., oJdKhwd204uJgP0+2v96TDV6rs)</pre>
-* region_name   Enter your AWS S3 Region (i.e., us-west-2)
+* region_name <pre>              Enter your AWS S3 Region (i.e., us-west-2)</pre>
-* nsg_filename  Enter your NSG file name (i.e., Nuage-NSG-4.0.7-129-AWS.raw)
+* nsg_filename <pre>             Enter your NSG file name (i.e., Nuage-NSG-4.0.7-129-AWS.raw)</pre>
-* bucket_name   Enter your AWS S3 Bucket Name (i.e., nsgami)
+* bucket_name <pre>              Enter your AWS S3 Bucket Name (i.e., nsgami)</pre>

 >Note: For AWS root account credentials, you get credentials, such as access keys or key pairs, from the Security Credentials page in the AWS Management Console.
-For IAM user credentials, you get credentials from the IAM console.
 For more information, please go to AWS webpage: http://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html

 #### Here is an example of how to run it: